nakashima-hikaru/implied-vol/README.md

 ## Cargo Feature Flags

+* `builders` (default): exposes builder types.
+Disable for a lighter API that only provides free functions.
 * `fma`: Enables Fused Multiply-Add (FMA) instructions when supported by the target CPU, providing a slight performance boost over the default implementation.